Esri/terraformer/docs/getting-started.html.md

 });
 ```

-Now that you have a point and a polygon primitive you can use many of the primitive helper methods
+Now that you have a point and a polygon primitive, you can use many of the primitive helper methods.

 ```js
 // add a new vertex to our polygon